Application Systems

 • Branch Websites:

-In addition to the application logistics, the branch communication document will outline what the specialty requirements, including if you are required to dual apply and if you are required to apply to civilian residency programs as well.
-If you are required to apply to civilian programs, you will use the ERAS system to apply to the civilian programs.
+In addition to the application logistics, the branch communication document will outline the specialty requirements, including whether you are required to dual apply and if you are required to apply to civilian residency programs.

-Please alert Sarah Wood of which key documents you need uploaded/sent by the school and the dates by which they must be uploaded/sent – these processes vary by branch and tend to change frequently.
+To have key documents sent by the school, contact the following offices with contact information and the dates by which they must be sent – these processes vary by branch and tend to change frequently.
 The military does not communicate requirements or deadlines with medical schools.

 SF Match (San Francisco Match)